cleolibrary/CLEO-Redux/docs/en/installation.md

 >
 > Names matching is case-insensitive.
 If the exe file does not contain a version information CLEO Redux always assumes version 1.0.

 Once the installation is complete, CLEO Redux is ready to use.
-You can now [install scripts](./installation-scripts.md) and [extra plugins](./installation-plugins.md) not included in the installer.
-To configure CLEO Redux check [this article](./config.md).
+You can now [install scripts](./installation-scripts.md) and [extra plugins](./installation-plugins.md) not included in the installer, and change the [default configuration](./config.md) if needed.

 ## CLEO Directory